 The great majority of the Society's retail funding is in the form of United Kingdom retail member deposits.
 In addition, the Society accepts offshore deposits and deposits which do not convey member status.
-As at 4 April 2011 the Society had United Kingdom retail member deposits of £122.6 billion, which increased to £125.6 billion as at 4 April 2012.
-United Kingdom retail member deposits represented 64.0 per cent. of the Society's total liabilities and reserves at 4 April 2012.
+As at 4 April 2012 the Society had United Kingdom retail member deposits of \pounds 125.6 billion, which remained broadly stable at \pounds 125.6 billion as at 4 April 2013.
+United Kingdom retail member deposits represented 65.8 per cent. of the Society's total liabilities and reserves at 4 April 2013.

 The Society provides a wide range of retail savings products that may be repayable on demand or notice and which may pay a variable or fixed rate of interest.
 On most retail savings products, it determines variable interest rates at its discretion according to market conditions.
 Generally, the more restrictions on withdrawal of retail savings, the higher the rate of interest.
 Balances on all of the Society's notice deposit accounts are, by their terms, withdrawable on demand but, in some cases, subject to loss of interest.
-As at 4 April 2012, approximately 58 per cent. of the Society's United Kingdom retail member deposits comprised variable rate savings products, while approximately 42 per cent. comprised fixed rate saving products.